Q. What is Amazon Elastic File System?

 Amazon EFS Provisioned Throughput is available for applications with a high throughput to storage (MB/s per TB) ratio.
 For example, customers using Amazon EFS for development tools, web serving or content management applications, where the amount of data in their file system is low relative to throughput demands, are able to instantly get the high levels of throughput their applications require.

-You can select your file system’s throughput mode via the AWS Console, AWS CLI, or AWS API.
+You can select your file system’s throughput mode via the Amazon Web Services Console, Amazon CLI, or Amazon API.
 For more details, see the documentation on Provisioned Throughput.

 Q. How does Amazon EFS Provisioned Throughput work?

-When you select Provisioned Throughput for your file system, you can provision the throughput of your file system independently from the amount of data stored and pay for the storage and Provisioned Throughput separately. (ex. $0.30 per GB-Month for Standard storage and $6.00 per MB/s-Month for Provisioned Throughput in US-East (N. Virginia)).
+When you select Provisioned Throughput for your file system, you can provision the throughput of your file system independently from the amount of data stored and pay for the storage and Provisioned Throughput separately. (ex. $0.30 per GB-Month for EFS Standard storage and $6.00 per MB/s-Month for Provisioned Throughput in US-East (N. Virginia)).
 Read operations are metered at a 1:3 ratio, so you can drive up to 3 MiB/s of read throughput for each 1 MiB/s of throughput provisioned.

-Provisioned Throughput also includes 50 KB/s per GB (or 1 MB/s per 20 GB) of throughput in the price of Stanadrd storage.
-For example, if you store 20 GB for a month on Amazon EFS Stanadrd and configure a throughput of 5 MB/s for a month you will be billed for 20 GB-Month of storage and 4 (5-1) MB/s-Month of throughput.
+Provisioned Throughput also includes 50 KB/s per GB (or 1 MB/s per 20 GB) of throughput in the price of Standard storage.
+For example, if you store 20 GB for a month on Amazon EFS Standard and configure a throughput of 5 MB/s for a month you will be billed for 20 GB-Month of storage and 4 (5-1) MB/s-Month of throughput.